kylejray/kylejray.github.io/_posts/2023-06-28-distribution-sampling.markdown

 ### Next steps

-Ok, so we got better sample efficiency by handcrafting a gaussian to fit our pdf, but that kind of fine tuning  by hand isnt really a scaleable option.
-Additionally, the extra efficiency needs to offset the extra computational time it takes to sample from the gaussian rather than the uniform distibution.
+Ok, so we got better sample efficiency by handcrafting a gaussian to fit our pdf, but that kind of fine tuning  by hand isn't really a scalable option.
+Additionally, the extra efficiency needs to offset the extra computational time it takes to sample from the gaussian rather than the uniform distribution.
 In the next installment we will go over some attempts to automate the process of creating a proposal distribution and also about the pros and cons of using un-normalized distributions.